Civil Engineering Graduate Student - testing a specimen in a cement mixing lab

 The Navy, through the Naval Engineering Education Center program, is looking to educate and hire students who are trained in the science and technology behind the next-generation of autonomous systems.
 This project gives students hands-on experience with real robotic systems.

 Stewart Simonett is measured at UMTRI in Ann Arbor, Michigan.
 Research is being done to design cars in a way that older drivers may fare better in automobile crashes.

 Performing Arts Technology graduate Carlos Garcia works on his senior thesis Out of the Box in the Duderstadt Digital Media Commons.

 Participants explore innovation at the Henry Ford Museum in Dearborn, Michigan.
 Here, they enjoy an installation about nickelodeons, the first type of indoor exhibition space dedicated to showing projected motion pictures.

-The MIDEN is currently the most advanced system for immersive virtual reality.
+The MIDEN is an advanced system for immersive virtual reality.
 It provides its users with the convincing illusion of being fully immersed in a three-dimensional world that is computer-generated.
-This world is presented in stereo as well as at life-size scale.
+This world is presented in stereo, as well as at life-size scale.

 Fei He views the Transit of Venus with special glasses at the University of Michigan's Angell Hall in Ann Arbor, Michigan.
 June 5, 2012